sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/python-discord.py-bot-setup/2022-05-06-python-discord.py-bot-setup.md

 Now you can choose "For me and my friends" "For a club or community" or just skip, does not matter.
 ![](https://raw.githubusercontent.com/sh3llm4g1ck/sh3llm4g1ck.github.io/main/_posts/python-discord.py-bot-setup/images/3.png)

-Choose your server name, you can ignore icon upload.
-You can change it later through the server settings.
+Choose your server name and press "Create".
 ![](https://raw.githubusercontent.com/sh3llm4g1ck/sh3llm4g1ck.github.io/main/_posts/python-discord.py-bot-setup/images/4.png)

 Avada Kedavra you have a server.